Vintage cameras and how to use them

 Film for Vintage Cameras

 Understanding the properties of the film is important for successful use of a vintage camera.
 In the Film Section, I give some information about types of film.
 Pages describing types of film, common formats, latitude, and reciprocity failure are to be found here.
-How to source unavailable films is also covered.
+How to source unavailable films and how to cut your own is also covered.
+You will find methods for making your own backing paper.

 Restoration of Vintage Cameras